juniorsundarCasual/TGT/vault/volume-3.chapter-220.md

 Many had tried to start a sect in the strategically fortified inner regions of the Serrated-Peaks Mountain Range, yet none succeeded.
 This was because in trying to secure the most mana abundant locations on the range, one would need to compete with other mages and sentient beasts that roamed in the Core Condensation Realms and above, such as the notorious Thunderbird couple and their offspring that practically ruled the mountain range.
 To that end, there were always a few eyes pasted warily on the range looking out for upstarts looking to establish a base there, or harvesting some of the more arcane and rare magical resources that sprouted in the range and the surrounding forestry.
 After all, the world of cultivation was a crucible...

 It was because of this mentality that everyone missed the spawn of a new sect in the Serrated-Peaks Mountain Range.
-No one suspected that a group would choose Mount Taishan, one of the tallest peaks in the range known to be notoriously mana scarce, would become the birth-place of the True World Sect.
+No one suspected that a group would choose Mount Tai, one of the tallest peaks in the range known to be notoriously mana scarce, would become the birth-place of the True World Sect.

 The days passed swiftly, turning into months until finally, an entire year had passed since Guy resolved to start a Sect of his own.
 Within the past year, much had changed in Twilight Village.
 Although the rustic mud, thatch and wood architecture remained the same, a few additional building had sprouted within the village.
 A public bath with a sauna that routed fresh water from the stream and filtered it through a very simple ritual formation now stood at the village centre.